conan-io/conan-io.github.io/_posts/2021-10-14-New-conan-release-1-41.markdown

 [cmake_layout()](https://docs.conan.io/en/latest/reference/conanfile/tools/layout.html#predefined-layouts)
 in the Conan documentation.

-Also, we can set the information about the package that the consumers need to use it setting the conanfile's [cpp.package](https://docs.conan.io/en/latest/developing_packages/package_layout.html#self-cpp) attributes values:
+Also, we can set the information about the package that the consumers need to use by setting the conanfile's [cpp.package](https://docs.conan.io/en/latest/developing_packages/package_layout.html#self-cpp) attributes values: